brimoran/Linux-on-ASUS-C101PA/README.md

 ### KeyNote

 I love KeyNote on MacOS.
-It's what made me start to use macs and it's what has kept me using them.
+It's what made me start to use Macs and it's kept me using them.
 No other presentation software comes close in my opinion.

-For a while I was intrigued enough by reveal.js to create my own templates but it is unfortunately too clunky to use and to share with others.
+For a while I was interested enough by [reveal.js](https://revealjs.com/#/) to create my own templates and delivered a few presentations through it.
+Unfortunately though it is too clunky to use and to share with others.

-KeyNote itself is still just a little too clunky to use in a browser.
+KeyNote itself is still just a little too awkward to use in a browser.

-If Linux were to ever get a KeyNote competitor I think I'd fully jump to a Linux enabled Chromebook.
+If Linux were to ever get a good KeyNote alternative I'd happily jump to a Linux enabled Chromebook.

-Until that happens though, I'd much rather travel with a Chromebook than with a Mac and this set up gets me 90% of what I need.
+Until that happens though, I'd much rather travel with a £250 Chromebook than with a £1,000 Mac and this set up gets me 95% of the tools that I need.